The Power Wall Rock Climbing

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Power Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Power Wall:

 Featured Route For The Power Wall

 also another great place to hang out and climb.

 Mar 18, 2009